 Bill and Bond left the pool and headed into the shower.
 Knowing the space, I had been skeptical of their success.
 Architecturally the shower is impressive.
 As a venue for shooting a model, it has its challenges.
 Principal among them is the very uneven distribution of the light: bright light from bare windows in the top half of the frame, deep shadows in the lower half.

 Last summer, when I had first reviewed the photos captured that day, I had quickly dismissed the shower stall series as a noble but failed attempt.
-The series had been underexposed and many photos showed motion blur from shooting at the slow shutter speed required.
-In my pass through the files that day, I did not flag any of the series for further consideration.
-Many of the other shots that day made their way into Captured Shadows #1, devoted exclusively to one model, Bond.
+The images had been underexposed and many photos had motion blur from shooting at the slow shutter speed required.
+In my pass through the files that day, I did not flag any of the shower series for further consideration.
+Many of the day's other shots, from the pool, beach and orchard, made their way into Captured Shadows #1.

 Staring at the dark image of a man seated in the shower, I slid the exposure setting on my software to brighten the image by two f-stops.
 Revealed was an image of stunning light and beautiful simplicity.
 But it was the light that gave me pause.
 This was the light I associate with the Dutch Masters.
 Glorious light flowing from a window into a dark space.